The Stanley Picker Trust

 In 1997 the Stanley Picker Gallery at Kingston University was established with the generous financial support of the Trust and the ambitious vision of Professor Bruce Russell.
 Two Stanley Picker Fellowships are appointed by the Gallery each year to innovative practitioners in the fields of Fine Art and Design.

-In recent years, Stanley Picker Fellows Elizabeth Price and Ab Rogers Design have both taken the Picker House and its collection as a direct point of inspiration for their respective Fellowship commissions, images and information about which can be found in the Exhibitions archive of this site.
+In recent years, Stanley Picker Fellows Elizabeth Price and Ab Rogers Design have both taken the Picker House and its collection as a direct point of inspiration for their respective Fellowship commissions, images and information about which can be found in the Programme section of this site.

 A fully illustrated book The Picker House and Collection: A Late 1960s Home for Modern Art and Design - with essays by Jonathan Black, David Falkner, Fiona Fisher, Fran Lloyd, Rebecca Preston and Penny Sparke – was published by Philip Wilson Publishers in 2012, marking thirty years since the death of Stanley Picker in 1982.
 Architect Kenneth Wood is also the subject of an extensive research project on his wider practice, funded by the Arts & Humanities Research Council.